 IMSHOF HISTORY & AWARD

-IMSHOF founded and a panel of selectors (Commander Gerald Forsberg, OBE, RN of England, Buck Dawson of the International Swimming Hall of Fame in Florida and Joe Grossman) named “classes” of six Honorees for each year from 1963 (when the World Professional Marathon Swimming Federation began to collect paper based historical data on the sport) through 1970.
+The IMSHOF founded and a panel of selectors (Commander Gerald Forsberg, OBE, Master Mariner, FNI, Royal Navy (Retired) of England, Buck Dawson of the International Swimming Hall of Fame in Florida and Joe Grossman) named “classes” of six Honorees for each year from 1963 (when the World Professional Marathon Swimming Federation began to collect paper based historical data on the sport) through 1970.

-Commander Gerald Forsberg, OBE, RN continued to lead the organization and new Inductees were nominated and selected in consultation with an ad-hoc group of current honorees.
+Gerald continued to lead the organization and new Inductees were nominated and selected in consultation with an ad-hoc group of current honorees.

 2011 – 2014

 The IMSHOF was an independent non-profit organization, maintaining a close working relationship with the ISHOF.
 Christopher Guesdon joined Dale and Steven in 2009 to manage the selection process, the selector list (call the Board of Directors) was expanded and names published.
-Starting in the UN in New York in 2011 much larger/more formal induction ceremonies were held annually.
+Starting in the UN in New York in 2011 much larger/more formal Induction and Awards Ceremonies were held annually.
 Ned Denison joined after this to assemble the Honoree list, contact details and first newsletters.
 IMSHOF stopped the "Certificate of Merit" and "Record a Swim" programs as they diluted the branding of IMSHOF Honorees.

 2014 to Present